 In July 2023, Stockmann signed for a secured revolving credit facility of EUR 40 million, which will mature in July 2028.

 As a part of the corporate restructuring programme, Stockmann plc has announced an offering of senior secured bonds to certain unsecured creditors of the issuer under the restructuring programme.
 Pursuant to the restructuring programme, the unsecured creditors have been entitled to convert their receivables under the payment programme of the restructuring programme that have been confirmed to unsecured debt, by way of set-off, to senior secured bonds on a euro-for-euro basis.
 The aggregate principal amount of the bonds validly subscribed for by the unsecured creditors is EUR 71.9 million.
 Accordingly, Stockmann has issued bonds to the aggregate principal amount of 71.9 million.
 The maturity of the bonds is up to July 2026, and they carry a fixed interest rate of 0.10 per cent per annum.

 Stockmann has not applied for a credit rating from any credit rating institution.

 Financial risk management

 Stockmann’s financing and the management of financial risks are handled on a centralized basis within the Treasury function in accordance with the policy adopted by the Board of Directors.
-All derivate contracts were closed by the banks on 6 April 2020.
-The Group is not hedging its foreign exchange positions currently.
 For information about the financial risk management, see the note 4.8 in the Financial Statements.